 To maximize your earnings, be sure to look for affiliate products with higher price points

 Put Ads on Your Site

-Ads are another way you can make money with your new blog.
+Ads are another way you can make money blogging.

 Most Ad Networks use Targeted Ads